ModeCyber/Firewall-Rule-To-Allow-Remote-Desktop-Connection/README.md

 # Windows Firewall Configuration

-This repository contains instructions for configuring firewall rules in Windows and retrieving firewall profile configurations using PowerShell.
+This repository contains instructions for configuring firewall rules in Windows set to allow remote desktop connection and retrieving firewall profile configurations using PowerShell.

 ## Configure a Firewall Rule in Windows